Calgary Cross Count Tool

 Linked Data File: If the Calgary Database specified above (Primary file, Household) has been linked to another Calgary Database file (Secondary, Individual), the linked file will be exposed here with a few different options for either returning records or attributes from that linked file.

-Linked Options: The different linked options will return records that meet the query criteria built in the subsequent section.
-It is important to understand that the records returned will consist of a combination of the Primary file and Secondary file only when the query criteria is met.
+Linked Options: The different linked options return records that meet the query criteria built in the subsequent section.
+It is important to understand that the records returned consist of a combination of the Primary file and Secondary file only when the query criteria is met.

 All Matches: Primary use of this option is when an OR Query is specified.
 Returns ALL Primary file records and ALL the Secondary file records that meet the query criteria.

 The fields from either table can be all NULLs if the record did not link.

 All Linked Matches: Returns only the Primary file records and Secondary file records that are LINKED AND meet the query criteria.